International Institute of Refrigeration: Section E: Air Conditioning, Heat Pumps, and Energy Recovery

-Commission members are proposed by member countries then appointed by the STC following proposals from Presidents of commissions.
-These commission members comprise industry, university, and research-centre specialists or refrigeration practitioners.
+Commission members are proposed by member countries, then appointed by the STC following proposals from the Presidents of commissions.
+These commission members comprise industry, university, and research centre specialists or refrigeration practitioners.

-The aim of commission E2 on Heat Pumps, Energy Recovery is to promote and enhance scientific and technological knowledge in heat pump and energy recovery fields thanks to various activities such as the organization or co-sponsoring of international conferences, or the publication of books and Informatory Notes.
+The aim of "Commission E2: Heat Pumps and Energy Recovery" is to promote and enhance scientific and technological knowledge in heat pump and energy recovery fields, thanks to various activities such as the organisation or co-sponsoring of international conferences, or the publication of books and Informatory Notes.

-Activities and Services
+Activities and services

-FRIDOC Database
+FRIDOC database

 FRIDOC is the most comprehensive database in the world dedicated to refrigeration.
 It contains over 110,000 references to documents in all domains of refrigeration.

 A large number of the documents referenced in FRIDOC are scientific and technical.
-FRIDOC also contains many review articles, documents on economic data and statistics, articles dealing with regulations and standardization, etc.
+FRIDOC also contains many review articles, documents on economic data and statistics, articles dealing with regulations and standardisation, etc.

 Publications

 The IIR has over 200 publications available on refrigeration technologies and applications: reference documents, guides, technical books, conference and congress papers and proceedings, tables and diagrams comprising the thermophysical properties of refrigerants.

 Books in the refrigeration field published by other publishers are also available for purchase.